karatelabs/karate/README.md

 If you want to exclude the logs from your CI/CD pipeline but keep them in the execution of your users in their locals you can configure your logback using [Janino](http://logback.qos.ch/manual/configuration.html#conditional).
 In such cases it might be desirable to have your tests using `karate.logger.debug('your additional info')` instead of the `print` keyword so you can keep logs in your pipeline in INFO.

-For suppressing sensitive information such as secrets and passwords from the log, see [Log Masking](#log-masking).
+For suppressing sensitive information such as secrets and passwords from the log and reports, see [Log Masking](#log-masking) and [Report Verbosity](#report-verbosity).

 # Configuration
 > You can skip this section and jump straight to the [Syntax Guide](#syntax-guide) if you are in a hurry to get started with Karate.
 Things will work even if the `karate-config.js` file is not present.